cadobson/group_project_one/planning_docs/frontend_routes.md

 ## `/`

-Logged in users are presented with a list of all questions.
+Logged in users are presented with a list of all questions, as well as a form to submit a new question.
 Logged out users are presented with a form menacing them to either sign up or log in.

 * `GET /questions`
 * `POST /questions`